kiarie404/rust_Kenya_portfolio/README.md

   - [ ] Work on SEO of the website
 - [ ] Port the website on the Leptos framework.
 Convert the JS scripts to Rust code
 - [ ] Write the Contribution Guide
-- [ ] Write/record a tutorial on navigating discord channel
+- [ ] Write/record a tutorial on navigating the discord channel

 ## Propositions, Explanations

 ### Communication
 I was proposing that we use Discord as the main communiation platform.
 One place for all dicussions.
 The Channels feature in discord will help keep discussions to be topic-specific.
 Discussions will be more organized.
-Check out how I've organized them : [this link](https://discord.gg/kQtSXHaH)
+Check out how I've organized them : [this link](https://discord.gg/UAPrn6whHY)

 Twitter can remain for publicity.
 Telegram is too disorganized, let's gradually shift people from there to discord.
 Telegram works but the discussions on telegram are disorganized.